Current EPIC Lab Members

 Rebecca is a volcanologist who is interested in a variety of shallow magmatic and volcanologic processes.
 She received her PhD from the University of Hawai‘i at Mānoa in 2021.
 Primarily, she works on timescales and dynamics of pre- and syn-eruptive magma migration and ascent, using numerical modeling, experiments, and studies of natural systems.
 Her work in EPIC examines links between processes that initiate volcanic eruptions and ultimate eruption style.

-NSF Postdoctoral Fellow (2022-present)
+Former NSF Postdoctoral Fellow (2022-2024)

-Starting January 2024, Assistant Professor, Univ.
+Now Assistant Professor, Univ.
 Missouri

 Website: https://www.rldegraffenried.com/